warriorgraph/airbrake-docs/jekyll/_docs/features/private-sourcemaps.md

   download it since, again, it's localhost
 - Airbrake then finally checks if you manually uploaded that file using this **private sourcemap feature**

+## Server side sourcemaps

+For server side sourcemaps (eg: for Node.js apps), please use the following
+steps:
+1. Upload sourcemap to Airbrake using our [Private Sourcemaps feature](/docs/features/private-sourcemaps/#uploading-sourcemaps)
+2. Link the minified JS files to the corresponding sourcemap using the [custom sourcemap URLs](/docs/features/public-sourcemaps/#custom-sourcemap-urls) feature